A last-minute addition of wellness sessions made all the difference

 This is something Melissa Paige, co-CEO of Healthcare Advocate Summit, realized.
 When she brought her annual event to Caesars Palace in Las Vegas, she decided to take action.
 Paige was three months away from her event when she decided to add selections from Caesars Entertainment’s Wellness Menu to her event.
 She almost wouldn’t have made the addition, had she not gone to Caesars’ Wellness Forum (previously Wellness Summit).

-“We had to pause and think if we were actually going to go to the Wellness [Forum], if we had time for it.
+“We had to pause and think if we were going to go to the Wellness [Forum], if we had time for it.
 At the end of the day, we needed to make time for it,” Paige says.
-“We knew nothing about wellness.
-We didn’t incorporate wellness on our own, outside of exercising and getting those endorphins running.”
+“We knew nothing about this type of wellness that was listed on the agenda.
+We didn’t incorporate the wellness activities on our own, outside of exercising and getting those endorphins running.”

 An Intro to Wellness